 - The Wings of Goodbye adds several more duets to the list:

-is the main composer for the series and movies' musical score (this is on top of doing the arrangement for both singers' vocals
+Yoko Kanno is the main composer for the series and movies' musical score (this is on top of doing the arrangement for both singers' vocals), she's no slouch in that department, even when considering all the above songs.
+Her bombastic orchestral tracks add a grand scale befitting of a militaristic space opera.

 - "Prologue F", a ridiculously epic piece that reintroduces us to the Macross franchise within the first few episodes.